-Once the 2800M switch has been configured via the switch's serial interface, you are ready to use the web management function.
+Once the GSM switch has been configured via the switch's serial interface, you are ready to use the web management function.
 You must be connected to the switch via one of the Ethernet ports.

 Access your web browser, and type in http://192.168.1.1 (or the assigned IP address) in the address field.
-The login screen will be displayed.
+The login screen will be displayed. (see Figure5-1) requesting the username and password for login authentication.
 The default username and password are both "admin".
 Click on the Login button.
 The login process now is completed.

-If you forget the password, click the link Forget Password in WebUI (See Figure 5.1) or input "Ctrl+Z" in from the CLl's login screen.
+If you forget the password, click the link Forget Password on the Web login screen (See Figure 5.1) or input "Ctrl+Z" in from the CLI's login screen.
 The system will display a serial number.
 Write down this serial number and contact your vendor.
 The vendor will provide you with a temporary password.
 Use this new password as ID and Password to temporarily login.
 This new password is a limited use password and will only allow you log into the system one time.
 Therefore, modify your password one you login to the system.